-Career: Has appeared in 37 games with four starts over his career...Played in 13 games in 2017, starting one due to injuries on the offensive line...Appeared in all 16 games in 2016...Played in six games with three starts at right guard in his rookie campaign, earning his first start at right guard in Week 15 vs. Green Bay...Started final three games of season at right guard.
+Career: Has appeared in 40 games with five starts over his career...Started at left guard in Week 5 in place of an injured Kelechi Osemele...Played in 13 games in 2017, starting one due to injuries on the offensive line...Appeared in all 16 games in 2016...Played in six games with three starts at right guard in his rookie campaign, earning his first start at right guard in Week 15 vs. Green Bay...Started final three games of season at right guard.